W-symmetry, topological vertex and affine Yangian: representations

-The following section focuses on one of the completely degenerate representation of $\mathcal{Y}$, the representation with asymptotics $(\Box,\Box,\Box)$.
+The following section focuses on one example of completely degenerate representations of $\mathcal{Y}$, the representation with Young diagram asymptotics $(\Box,\Box,\Box)$.
 We compute the character of this representation in two different ways, verifying most of the results found so far.
-In one direction, the topological vertex gives us directly a prediction for the character of this representation.
+First, the topological vertex gives us directly a prediction for the character of this representation.
 On the other hand, from the plane partition picture we can determine the $\psi(u)$ charges of the highest weight state, translate these charges to $U$-charges of $\mathcal{W}_{1+\infty}$ and use the commutation relations of $\mathcal{W}_{1+\infty}$ from \cite{Prochazka:2014gqa} to compute the rank of the Shapovalov form.
 The fact that these two computations match is a non-trivial verification of all the steps involved in this check.
-It also non-trivially verifies the correctness of the commutation relations for $\mathcal{W}_{1+\infty}$ found in \cite{Prochazka:2014gqa}.
+It is also an independent check of the commutation relations of $\mathcal{W}_{1+\infty}$ found in \cite{Prochazka:2014gqa}.

 In the last part we discuss what happens if $h_j$ parameters are non-generic.
-First of all, we translate the equations for null states in the vacuum representation from \cite{Prochazka:2014gqa} to $\mathcal{Y}$ and show on examples that in $\mathcal{Y}$ these states are eigenstates of the Baxter subalgebra generators.
-The last part considers the minimal model describing the Lee-Yang singularity in detail.
+First of all, we translate the equations for null states in the vacuum representation found in \cite{Prochazka:2014gqa} from $\mathcal{W}_{1+\infty}$ to $\mathcal{Y}$ and show on examples that in $\mathcal{Y}$ these states are eigenstates of the Baxter subalgebra.
+Next we consider the minimal model describing the Lee-Yang singularity in detail.
 The characters of irreducible representations studied in detail in \cite{Fukuda:2015ura} can be described in terms of the box counting.